As excited baseball fans anxiously prepare for opening day, the scuttlebutt

 before his arm surgery.
 His command, confidence, and mound presence remind many

-of Mark Mulder and if he is completely healthy this season, and there is little
+and if he is completely healthy this season, and there is little

 reason to suspect otherwise, he might just be the best lefty not named Hamels in